Chart Color Schemes

 Nanango is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population for the Nanango statistical area (Lv2) is around 3,972 people.
-This reflects an increase of 293 individuals since the 2021 Census, which recorded a population of 3,679 people in the area.
-The change is inferred from AreaSearch's estimation of the resident population at 3,899 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 41 validated new addresses since the Census date.
-This level of population results in a density ratio of 127 persons per square kilometer, indicating significant space per person and potential room for further development.
-The Nanango (SA2) experienced an 8.0% growth from the 2021 Census, surpassing the SA3 area's 6.2% growth rate and marking it as a growth leader in the region.
-Interstate migration contributed approximately 93.0% of overall population gains during recent periods for this area.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Nanango's population is estimated at around 3,972 as of Feb 2026.
+This reflects an increase of 293 people (8.0%) since the 2021 Census, which reported a population of 3,679 people.
+The change is inferred from the resident population of 3,899 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 47 validated new addresses since the Census date.
+This level of population equates to a density ratio of 127 persons per square kilometer, providing significant space per person and potential room for further development.
+Nanango's 8.0% growth since the 2021 census exceeded the SA3 area (6.3%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 93.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-It is noted that these state projections do not provide age category splits; hence proportional growth weightings aligned with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort when utilized.
-Considering projected demographic shifts, a population increase just below the median of Australian non-metropolitan areas is expected for the Nanango (SA2), with an anticipated expansion by 345 persons to reach 2041, reflecting an overall increase of 7.5% over the 17-year period based on aggregated SA2-level projections.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+These state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Considering the projected demographic shifts, a population increase just below the median of Australian non-metropolitan areas is expected, with the area expected to expand by 335 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 7.5% in total over the 17 years.

 Frequently Asked Questions - Population